Music and Audio Production BSc (Hons)

 In our course, we use an immersive learning path where you will study using a focused teaching method, focusing on one subject at a time for a few weeks before moving to the next study.
 We give free time and space for students to experiment.

 You will be taught through lectures, workshops and tutorials, as well as through industry recognised artists and professionals (subject to availability).
-Previous examples of speakers have been music producers, composers, sound engineers, label, artists and tour managers2.
+Previous speakers have been music producers, composers, sound engineers, label, artists and tour managers2.

 Teaching contact hours